nais/nixerator/README.md

-Nixerator is a Nix flake that helps you define common Kubernetes resources (Deployments, Services, Ingresses, HPAs, Secrets) as Nix, and render them to YAML.
+Nixerator is a Nix flake that helps you define common Kubernetes resources (Deployments, Services, Ingresses, HPAs, Secrets etc) as Nix, and render them to YAML.

+It's an experiement in what if all resources were static artifacts and there was no app spec at all?

 Quick start
 - Prereqs: Nix with flakes enabled.